Strumenta/article-llvm-rpg/README.md

 # A tutorial on how to write a compiler using LLVM

+This is the companion repository to the article at https://tomassetti.me/a-tutorial-on-how-to-write-a-compiler-using-llvm/.

 The project requires the LLVM librariaries installed  see https://llvm.org/docs/GettingStarted.html#getting-started-with-llvm.

 ## Project Structure